Slimming, Dieting & Weight Loss

 • lifestyle weight management programmes meeting certain criteria.

-Testimonials, (where an individual claims to have lost a specific amount of weight by following an advertiser’s diet plan), are only acceptable if the period over which the weight was lost is stated and is compatible with generally accepted best medical and dietary practice (as a general guideline, a weight loss of up to 2lbs/1kg per week is considered acceptable under current nutrition advice).
+Testimonials, (where an individual claims to have lost a specific amount of weight by following an advertiser’s diet plan), are only acceptable if the period over which the weight was lost is stated and is compatible with generally accepted best medical and dietary practice.
+As a general guideline, a weight loss of up to 2lbs/1kg per week is considered acceptable under current nutrition advice.
 The testimonee should sign a Radiocentre Testimonial Release Form and provide details of their start and finish weights, including Body Mass Index calculations.
-Specific weight losses quoted must not be excessive or based on unrepresentative experiences.
+Specific weight losses quoted must not be based on unrepresentative experiences.

 Where next question-pink